pratimguhaniyogi/pratimguhaniyogi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, this is Pratim.
-I am a PhD candidate in the [Department of Statistics and Probability](https://stt.natsci.msu.edu/) at [Michigan State University (MSU)](https://msu.edu/) working under the supervison of  [Dr. Pingshou Zhong](https://mscs.uic.edu/profiles/pszhong/) and [Dr. Tapabrata (Taps) Maiti](https://stt.msu.edu/users/maiti/).
+I am a postdoctoral fellow in the [Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health](https://publichealth.jhu.edu/departments/biostatistics) mentored by [Dr. Vadim Zipunnikov](https://www.biostat.jhsph.edu/~vzipunni/).
 My research primarily focuses on functional data analysis and modeling of massive and complex data.
 Some of my other research interests are Multiple Testing Problems, High Dimensional Statistical Methods and Nonparametric Statistical Methods.
 I am passionate about problems in statistics that have wide range of applications in modern science and industry especially in the field of neuroimaging and helth sciences.

-I have over 3 years of experience as research assistant on a project in the College of Nursing at MSU with [Dr. Alla Sikorskii](https://psychiatry.msu.edu/about/faculty-directory/Sikorskii.html).
-This project that dealt with cancer patients and their caregivers gave me an exposure in dealing with real patient data and was a learning opportunity in terms of handling raw data, assuring data quality, managing data and conducting the statistical analyses.
+I received my PhD degree in [Statistics](https://stt.natsci.msu.edu/) from  [Michigan State University (MSU)](https://msu.edu/) under the supervison of [Dr. Pingshou Zhong](https://mscs.uic.edu/profiles/pszhong/) and [Dr. Tapabrata (Taps) Maiti](https://stt.msu.edu/users/maiti/) where I worked on the development of statistical methodologies in functional data analysis with the application in neuroimaging.
+Simultaneously, I have over 3 years of experience as research assistant on a project in the College of Nursing at MSU with [Dr. Alla Sikorskii](https://psychiatry.msu.edu/about/faculty-directory/Sikorskii.html).
+This project dealt with cancer patients and their caregivers gave me an exposure in dealing with real patient data and was a learning opportunity in terms of handling raw data, assuring data quality, managing data and conducting the statistical analyses.
 It was a fulfilling experience for me to contribute to cancer patients and survivors although passively.
-I also have experience in working at national labs and conducting collaborative research at various academic institutions.
+I also have experience in working at national labs and conducting collaborative research at various academic institutions during my doctoral training.

 Apart from research, I am also passionate about teaching.
 I have had experience of teaching and tutoring undergraduate statistics students at MSU for over 4 years.
 My teaching philosophy has developed from my own experiences as a student and by observing my students.
 My experience so far has taught me to appreciate the diversity of cultural and educational background; present numerous examples; talk to the students regarding their problems and most importantly create an approachable and inclusive environment in the class for the utmost benefit of students.
 I look forward to a career involving active reasearch and teaching.